 If you are like most homeowners, you will begin by searching for home remodeling contractors online.
 In the Philadelphia and Main Line region, Houzz.com and NARI (National Association for the Remodeling Industry) websites both work well.
 Sometimes Angie’s List and Yelp! have information but usually for smaller or specialty contractors like painters and electricians.
 Porch and Home Advisor (formerly Service Magic) can help but often push you into contacting a provider before you are ready.
 There are some other websites but I suggest that you take some time to check out the players and then explore a few qualified firms to ask about their pricing approach without any pressure.

-Most reputable and seasoned contractors should have reviews (usually shown as X out of 5 stars) on multiple review websites.
+Most reputable and seasoned contractors should have reviews on multiple review websites.
 A reliable firm should be rated between 4-5 stars.
 As usual, reading through the bad reviews is most helpful in order to determine if the bad reviews were legitimate and to see if the contractor responded appropriately to any upset customers.
 Some review sites are worth more than others but if a contractor makes mistakes and fails to take care of their clients even a few times then it’s likely to show up online.
 In some rural areas, I have worked with older contractors who are quite good and have no interest in setting up a website or getting involved with the internet.
 They find work through word of mouth (referrals from past clients) and will not show up much on the web.